EaBro/TheImperialGod/README.md

 ## Giveaways
 So we have some Giveaway features which simply reroll and start a giveaway, kinda basic but that's all we have for the bot.
 The rest of the commands are just customizable.

+## Tickets
+Ever wanted your members to contact you without DMing you.
+Well this is it.
+So now users can type `imp new [optionalReason]` and it will first ask for confirmation and then create a ticket.

+Once the ticket has been created, it will **only be visible to:**
+1. The Author of the message
+2. The role which is setup with `imp addticketrole @role`.
+3. The owner of the server

+No-one else can see the conversation inside the ticket.
+So feel free to enjoy.
+After this the bot may not get more updates.

+# Ticket logging?

+Okay, tickets but wait.
+TheImperialGod presents you ticket logs!
+Yes not just tickets, but ticket logs!
+You can check who is closing the ticket, who is opening and the time of when this has happened.
+All with a command!

+This command is very useful:
+`imp setticketlogs <channel> [reason]`
 ###### (We also have *error handling* for all commands!)

 ## Issues